-Whole Wheat Pumpkin Muffins are soft and fluffy with pumpkin spice, peanut butter and dark chocolate chips.
-They’re easy to make and dairy-free with a vegan option included in the recipe!
+These whole wheat Pumpkin Banana Muffins are easy and moist with pumpkin purée, mashed banana and chocolate chips.
+They’re oil-free and dairy-free with a vegan option included in the recipe!

-I’ve been enjoying these for breakfast with a generous smear of peanut butter, but you can enjoy them on their own or warm out of the oven with all the melty chocolate chips!
+As for these banana pumpkin muffins, I’ve been enjoying them for breakfast with a generous smear of peanut butter.
+You can also enjoy them on their own or warm out of the oven with all the melty chocolate chips!

 Why you’ll love this recipe